-Housing Delivery - There were 526 net completions of dwelling units in the year.
-The delivery of housing at Newbury Racecourse strategic site is well underway and delivery is expected to increase over the next few years.
-Permissions were granted for over 1,000 net dwellings on new sites, together with over 170 identified through the prior approval process.
-The inclusion of allocations in the Housing Site Allocations DPD helps to demonstrate that there is a five year supply of housing land.
+Housing Delivery - There were 527 net completions of dwelling units in the year.
+The delivery of housing at Newbury Racecourse strategic site is well underway and delivery on allocated sites is expected to increase over the next few years as the sites allocated in the HSA DPD are developed.
+Permissions were granted for almost 400 net dwellings on new sites, together with over 350 permitted through the prior approval process for permitted development.
+A five year supply of housing land can be demonstrated.

-88% of residential completions were on previously developed land and the high percentage of outstanding commitments on previously developed land indicates that the level of development on brownfield sites is likely to remain high for the next few years.
-Development on greenfield land will increase in this second half of the plan period as local plan greenfield allocations begin to deliver housing.
+83% of residential completions were on previously developed land and the high percentage of outstanding commitments on previously developed land indicates that the level of development on brownfield sites is likely to remain high for the next few years.
+Development on greenfield land will, however, increase in this second half of the plan period as local plan greenfield allocations begin to deliver housing.